Monday, 13 November 2023 Knowledge Articles, News Articles

 This is ideal for industrial tanks, with residential tanks also capable of being anchored using restraints and braces on a smaller scale.
 For example, the Promax Slimline Seismic Bracing Set for 3,000 and 5,000 litre tanks is designed and built to meet virtually all seismic loading requirements within NZ.
 Meanwhile, all Promax Slimline tanks feature in-built seismic restraint systems for added stability in residential applications.

-Promax Seismic Restraints for industrial tanks perform a vital function and are rated highly enough to be used in buildings with Importance Levels (IL) 2, 3 and 4.
+Promax Seismic Restraints for industrial tanks perform a vital function and are rated highly enough to be used in buildings with Importance Levels (IL) 1, 2, and 3.
 Importance Levels are determined according to a building's function, occupancy, and consequences of failure during a seismic event.
-BRANZ's Seismic Resilience online resource defines the criteria for IL 2, 3 and 4:
+The building code defines the criteria for IL 1, 2 and 3 as follows:

 Every component that contributes to its ongoing operation in such buildings, even after a significant seismic or weather event, is vital.
 This further highlights the importance of seismic restraints in making industrial storage tanks as safe and secure as possible.